ECMA-262-5 in detail. Chapter 1. Properties and Property Descriptors.

 In the example above we specify the enumerable attribute manually and explicitly.
 However, as we mention, the default state for all attributes is false, so we could omit the explicit false setting.

-And simple assignment operator now corresponds to the reversed default state of all attributes (actually, what we have in ES3):
+And a simple assignment operator now corresponds to the reversed default state of all attributes (actually, what we have in ES3):

 // simple assignment (if we create a new property)